FrankVanris2/FollowBot/Documentation/SoftwareDesign.md

 ### Robotic Overview

 #### Goal
-The goal of the FollowBot is for it to carry up to 50 lbs of your belongings and follow you while maneuvering through different obstacles along the way.
+The goal of the FollowBot is for it to carry up to 50 lbs of your belongings and follow the user while avoiding obstacles.
+FollowBot will also be able to map to a specific location as well as meet your specific position.

 We will be experimenting with different kinds of motors, sensors, and modules to determine the best way for the FollowBot to follow the user while maneuvering through obstacles quickly.
-We also aim to create a device that keeps costs to a minimum.
+We also aim to create a device that keeps costs to a minimum, as well as find ways to have FollowBot map between two locations..

 #### Weight Carrying and Following
 The user will be able to place various belongings within the device, such as food, electronics, books, sports items, clothing, and more.
 The FollowBot will be able to track the user based on it's

 #### Sensors
 The robot will use multiple sensors to avoid and move away from obstacles.
 Forms of avoidance will include lidar sensors, computer vision, and echo locative tracking.
 The choice of sensors will be decided as a team based on their accuracy in avoiding obstacles quickly.

+#### Mapping
+The robot will be able to map out a path to a given location through API tools such as Google Maps, BC's directed Map API, and much more.

 #### Hardware
 When designing the hardware, cost will be a key consideration.
 Initially, hardware will be created through 3D printing and simple woodworking.
 Designing the hardware will be done using various design applications such as FreeCAD, Fusion360, and Blender.
 For electronic hardware development and wiring, the final design will be created via a PCB manufacturer.